Thesis & Dissertation

 Submitting Your Thesis/Dissertation

-The Graduate School uses a service called ProQuest to administer the electronic thesis/dissertation (ETD) submission process.
-Before initiating the submission process, students are required to obtain committee approval and complete the Survey of Earned Doctorates listed in Step 4.
+The Graduate School uses a service called ProQuest to administer the electronic thesis/dissertation (ETD) submission and committee approval process.
+Once you have made any necessary revisions and the thesis/dissertation is final, you are ready to begin the approval and submission process.
+Before initiating the process, students are required to complete the Survey of Earned Doctorates.